wch/r-source/src/extra/xdr/README.txt

 R can make use of XDR to read/write binary dumps in a machine-independent format.
-This directory was put together by Brian Ripley <ripley@stats.ox.ac.uk> from the version of the sunrpc distribution put together for ONC RPC 1.10 for Windows NT by Martin
+This directory was put together by Brian Ripley from the version of the sunrpc distribution put together for ONC RPC 1.10 for Windows NT by Martin F. Gergeleit.
+This is no longer available directly, but is part of the NISGINA distribution
-F. Gergeleit.
-This is no longer available directly, but is part of the NISGINA distribution <www.dcs.qmw.ac.uk/~williams>.
-Only that part of XDR used by R is included.
+<www.dcs.qmw.ac.uk/~williams>.
+Only that part of XDR used by R is
+included.

 [A later version of ONC/RPC is available at http://www.plt.rwth-aachen.de/ks/english/oncrpc.html]